Enrico Coen: Career

-Coen decided to study the mechanism of supergenes, gene clusters acting together to affect both evolution and development.
+In 1982, Coen became a research fellow at St John's College, Cambridge.
+He decided to study the mechanism of supergenes, gene clusters acting together to affect both evolution and development.
 As one of the best-defined supergenes was in primroses, he wrote a proposal, and was accepted as a research fellow in the lab of plant biologist Dick Flavell at the Plant Breeding Institute in Cambridge.

 After a year (1983/4) he sought a different plant system to continue his research at John Innes Centre in Norwich which studied Antirrhinum, commonly known as snapdragon, and was hired together with colleague Cathie Martin to join the lab of Brian Harrison and Rosemary Carpenter.